 Such stray thoughts were assailing my otherwise peaceful ruminations on life, when to my horror and dismay, I realized that my right elbow was sending intense pain signals as well.
 I could hardly fold my right arm at the elbow joint without “ouching” loudly.
 I didn’t know the source of the problem, for as far as I recalled, I never injured my arms, even in my dream.
 And I wasn’t dreaming as the pain alerted me.
 I was wide awake.
 I was disturbing neighbours the way you are not allowed to in Churches when a service is in progress.

 She was reading a book right next to me and the ouch disturbed her concentration.
 She was not genuflecting in a Church of course, but disturbed she was.
 She turned her head sharply, asking nothing.
 I suspect she was trying to figure out if I had sustained a heart attack.
 The silence continued till my vocal chords produced yet another ouch, louder than the first one, this time accompanied by a visual signal, a pain distorted face.
 I have no idea how alarming an expression I wore on my face.
-But she knew I am sure and appeared to conclude that my heart was under siege and shifted her gaze back to her book in total indifference.
+But she knew I am sure and appeared to conclude that my heart was not under siege and shifted her gaze back to her book in total indifference.
 I didn’t deserve her attention anymore.

 Normally happy though I am, I find it difficult to put up with indifference to physical pain.
 Generally those that I suffer myself.
 So, I turned up my ouching volume a few notches higher to express my agony.

 “What’s gone wrong?” she asked now in an annoyance radiating voice.
 “What’s this lugubrious noise all about?”